- Restoration is won in the moment: most property owners search for help within 24 hours of damage.

 - Business description: Use the first sentence to state exactly what you do, where, and for whom

-- Build a systematic review request process:
+Build a steady review request process:

 - Track review velocity weekly as a KPI